falldamagestudio/cloud-symbol-server/NEW_DEPLOYMENT_SETUP.md

 * Visit "Hosting" in Firebase Console.
 Choose to add a custom domain.
 * Enter a suitable domain name, such as `symbols.<your organization domain>`.
+* Configure DNS entries with your DNS registrar.
 * Visit "Authentication".
 Add the domain as an authorized domain under your authorization provider, if necessary.